 Excursions/Incursions provide stimulus and enrichment for class learning programs.
-They are organised by teachers and always have the approval of the Principal.
 The assistance of helpers during class excursions is greatly appreciated.
 As required, teachers will request volunteers to assist with excursion organisation.

 Prior to each excursion or incursion, a permission note explaining the nature of each excursion | incursion and cost is emailed to parents and carers.